-Existing FLUM Build-out
+William Burgess District Context + Connectivity Blueprint Existing FLUM Build-out

-FLUM Category Acreage Unit Quantity Unit of Measure Agriculture 777.0181 777.02 Dwelling units Commercial 210.2595 2930849.60 Square Footage Multi-use (ENCPA) 726.208 1082000.00 Square Footage High Density Residential 34.85232 348.52 Dwelling Units Industrial 55.30026 963551.73 Square Footage Medium Density Residential 1076.991 3230.97 Dwelling Units Public Buildings and Facilities 174.3466 2430251.46 Square Footage Residential units 4356.51 Non-residential sf 7411009.29 Total acreage uplands: 3054.97
+FLUM Category Acreage Unit Quantity Unit of Measure

+culture 777.0181 777.02 Dwelling units

+nmercial 210.2595 2930849.60 Square Footage

+ti-use (ENCPA) 726.208 1082000.00 Square Footage

+Density Residential 34.85232 348.52 Dwelling Units

+strial 55.30026 963551.73 Square Footage

+lium Density Residential 1076.991 3230.97 Dwelling Units

+lic Buildings and Facilities 174.3466 2430251.46 Square Footage

+Residential units 4356.51

+Non-residential sf 7411009.29

+Total acreage uplands: 3054.97

-"Commercial square footage buildout was approximated by taking the maximum FAR of 40% as defined in Comprehensive Plan Policy FL.02.05 and assuming buildout to be 80% of maximum FAR.
+Commercial square footage buildout was approximated by taking the maximum FAR of 40% as defined in Comprehensive Plan Policy FL.02.05 and assuming buildout to be 80% of maximum FAR.
 This calculation does not take into consideration the FAR of 200% nor the 20 dwelling units per acre of Commercial FLUM permitted within the original 500 acre WBD.

-"Multi-use buildout was derived from taking the allocated square footage for the Southern Planning District as defined in the ENCPA Employment Center DSAP and approximating the square footage to be constructed in the Central Planning District area located south of SR 200.

-"Industrial square footage buildout was approximated by taking the maximum FAR of 50% as defined in Comprehensive Plan Policy FL.02.05 and assuming buildout to be 80% of maximum FAR.
+Multi-use buildout was derived from taking the allocated square footage for the Southern Planning District as defined in the ENCPA Employment Center DSAP and approximating the square footage to be constructed in the Central Planning District area located south of SR 200.
+Industrial square footage buildout was approximated by taking the maximum FAR. of 50% as defined in Comprehensive Plan Policy FL.02.05 and assuming buildout to 88 of of maximum FAR.
+Public Buildings and Facilities square footage buildout to sa approximated by taking the maximum FAR.